 How Are Tips on Cards Credited to Employees?

 When tips are included in credit or debit cards, you must give the tip amount to the employee.
-You may reduce the tip by the transaction fee amount charged the credit card company.
-For example, if the credit card transaction fee is 3 percent, and an employee's tip is $5, you may give the employee $4.85 (The tip less the transaction charge).
+You may reduce the tip by the transaction fee amount charged by the credit card company.
+For example, if the credit card transaction fee is 3%, and an employee's tip is $5, you may give the employee $4.85 (the tip less the transaction charge).